IT Asset Management Process

 The objective of IT Asset Management is to:

-- To give real time and accurate view on IT assets, creating an IT Asset repository that is up to date and accurate information for decision making and establishing compliance with regulations and policies.
+- To give a real-time and accurate view of IT assets, creating an IT Asset repository that is up to date and accurate information for decision making and establishing compliance with regulations and policies.